School Committee - February 06, 2025

 Yeah.

-to deliver the strong curriculum, but balance this with a sensitivity to individual families' religious beliefs and holiday celebrations.
+But balance this with a sensitivity to individual families, religious beliefs, and holiday celebrations.

+Families should be able to keep their child out of school as an excused absence to observe a religious holiday that is meaningful to them.
 I believe it's appropriate to observe federal holidays as the primary construct for our school calendar, as these are most widely observed and unifying across America.

 I've seen an increase in the number of communities and corporate organizations providing federal holidays and two to three personal choice allowance days for individuals.